Home / Third Party Tools / Microsoft Teams / Teams Meetings: Presenter checklist

 • Prepare etiquette and session instruction information

-• Check accessibility requirements as required.
+• Review and accommodate accessibility requirements where possible.
 See guides – Teams Meetings: Accessibility

 • Enlist help (if applicable) – having an assistant to text chat and answer participant questions during the session is recommended